 Meanwhile, in a recent interview HSH Karl Friedrich, Hereditary Prince of Hohenzollern-Sigmaringen demanded Prince Radu should stop using the name Hohenzollern.
 The Hereditary Prince maintains that his father, HSH Friedrich Wilhelm, Prince of Hohenzollern-Sigmaringen, had no right to grant Prince Radu an ad personam ‘name’ of “Prince of Hohenzollern-Veringen” and called Radu Dud’s usage of the title a “farce.”

-Neither the spokesman for the Romanian Royal Family, nor spokesman of Prince Friedrich Wilhelm commented on Hereditary Prince’s interview.Filed under Romanian Royals
+Neither the spokesman for the Romanian Royal Family, nor spokesman of Prince Friedrich Wilhelm commented on Hereditary Prince’s interview.Filed under German Royals, Romanian Royals

-Tagged Government, House of Hohenzollern-Sigmaringen, Interview, Karl Friedrich Prince of Hohenzollern, President Băsescu of Romania, Prince Radu of Romania, Public Opinion.
+Tagged Government, House of Hohenzollern-Sigmaringen, Interview, Karl Friedrich Prince of Hohenzollern, President Băsescu of Romania, Prince Radu of Romania, Public Opinion, Titles.